North Jersey Super Football Conference

-The North Jersey Super Football Conference is a football-only athletic league of high schools in New Jersey.
-The 115-team league was formed in 2016.
+The Super Football Conference is a football-only athletic league of high schools in New Jersey.
+The 111-team (representing 112 schools with the Cliffside Park / Ridgefield co-op) league was formed in 2016.

 History

-The NJSFC consists of nearly all of the football playing members of four conferences that were formed after a significant realignment in New Jersey high school athletics saw the creation of several new leagues.
+The SFC consists of nearly all of the football playing members of four conferences that were formed after a significant realignment in New Jersey high school athletics saw the creation of several new leagues.

 The conferences that came together to form this league were: